They say…

 One of the most welcome 'graduations' from cuckoo to fully-fledged brewery: Bullfinch in Herne Hill.

-Meanwhile, most London breweries continue to expand whatever their size, with Moncada and among those in the midst of long-needed upgrades.
+Meanwhile, most continue to expand whatever their size, with Moncada and Redemption among those in the midst of long-needed upgrades.
 The startup rate has definitely slowed, though, and the brewery total in my latest update is down to 75 from 78 last July: a handful of closures include the last remnant of the 1970s Big Seven in London at the Stag, Mortlake, and a number of would-be brewpubs that evidently found it easier to sell other people’s beer.

-But still new breweries continue to appear in long-dry locations, like in Silvertown and in Feltham, while in Herne Hill is surely the most welcome recent graduation from a beer firm to a fully-fledged brewery.
+But still new breweries continue to appear in long-dry locations, like Husk in Silvertown and Reunion in Feltham, while Bullfinch in Herne Hill is surely the most welcome recent graduation from a beer firm to a fully-fledged brewery.
 This update also acknowledges several new brands appearing since Bermondsey’s communal brewhouse Ubrew finally got its license.

 The variety and quality of beer in London’s pubs, bars, restaurants and shops continues to grow too.
-Several bottle shops are adding new branches, and the increasing presence of a few interesting London-brewed bottles and cans on informal dining menus suggests the capital might yet reach the point where good local beer is taken for granted.
+Several bottle shops are adding new branches, and the increasing presence of a few interesting London-brewed bottles and cans on informal dining menus suggests the might yet reach the point where good local beer is taken for granted.
 So there’s still plenty to celebrate.

 The most recent online update to the guide, including more information about all these developments and much more, is available as a PDF download here.